Revive Church uses personal data about living individuals for the purpose of general church administration and communication.

 - 3. Statistical analysis; gaining a better understanding of church demographics.

 N.B. although collated church data may be passed to a third party, such as a number of small groups or small group’s attendance, no personal data will be disclosed.

 Information contained on the database will not be used for any other purposes than set out in this section.
 The database is accessed through the cloud and therefore, can be accessed through any computer or smart device with internet access.
 The server for the database is in the UK and hosted by Churchsuite.

-- People who will have secure and authorised access to the database include Revive Church Trustees, Staff, data inputters, Dept heads, Ministry Team Leaders, Connect Group Leaders.
+- People who will have secure and authorised access to the database include Revive Church Trustees, Staff, data inputters, Dept heads, Ministry Team Leaders, Community Group Leaders & Pastoral Care Workers.

-- 4. All access and activity on the database is logged and can be viewed by the Database Controller.
+- All-access and activity on the database are logged and can be viewed by the Database Controller.